Where we work

 Erongo

-The Erongo Mountains (historically named ǃOeǂgabKlicklaut in Khoekhoegowab), is a mountain formation of volcanic-plutonic origin in Namibia.
-It is situated in Damaraland, southwest of the town of Omaruru, south of the river of the same name and east of the Damara communal area.
+The Erongo Mountains (historically called ǃOeǂgabKlicklaut in Khoekhoegowab) are a mountain range of volcanic-plutonic origin in Namibia.
+It is located in Damaraland, southwest of the town of Omaruru, south of the river of the same name and east of the Damara communal area.
+It gave its name to the Erongo Region, one of Namibia's administrative divisions.

-The Erongo Mountains host thousands of rock paintings (and some engravings), most of which are estimated to be older than 2000 years.
-In the year 1998 a number of landowners met to create a cross-border private nature reserve.
-This idea was initiated and is still supported by hunters, who use their land by sustainably utilizing the naturally occurring game.
-Most of the twenty large-scale farms in these mountains are now gathered within the private nature reserve Erongo Mountain Nature Sanctuary.
-This reserve aims at protecting the indigenous fauna and flora of the region, as well as reintroducing species that were part of the natural biodiversity historically.
-The creation of this reserve has led to the unprecedented situation that almost all inner fences and individual border fences have been removed, to allow the game animals freedom of movement.
-A large area - encompassing almost 180 000 hectares - is now almost completely “fence-free” and is therefore wholly available for the protection and conservation of the occurring animal and plant species.
-Within these 180 000 ha the game can move freely.
-There is merely a fence on the borders of the Sanctuary at places where there are no mountains, to prevent the reintroduced Black rhinoceros from leaving the area into neighbouring farmland.
+The Erongo Mountains contain thousands of rock paintings (and some engravings), most of which are estimated to be over 2000 years old.
+In 1998, a number of landowners met to establish a trans-boundary private nature reserve.
+This idea was initiated and is still supported by hunters who use their land for the sustainable exploitation of naturally occurring game.
+Most of the twenty large farms in these mountains are now grouped in the Erongo Mountain Nature Sanctuary.
+This reserve aims to protect the indigenous flora and fauna of the area and to reintroduce species that were historically part of the natural biodiversity.
+The creation of this reserve has resulted in the unprecedented removal of almost all internal fencing and individual boundary fences to allow wildlife to roam freely.
+A large area - almost 180 000 hectares - is now almost completely fenceless and therefore fully available for the protection and conservation of the animal and plant species that occur there.
+Within these 180,000 hectares, game can roam freely.
+The only fencing is at the borders of the sanctuary, where there are no mountains, to prevent the reintroduced black rhino from straying into neighbouring farmland.

-Erongo Mountains have become a popular tourism destination in recent years.
-While previous generations of landowners made their living through livestock, most of them now work in the tourism economy.
+The Erongo Mountains have become a popular tourist destination in recent years.
+While previous generations of landowners made their living from cattle ranching, most now work in the tourism industry.
 This can be nature tourism, rock art tourism or hunting tourism.

 Spitzkoppe

-The Spitzkoppe (locally know as ≠Gaingu which means ‘the last large mountains on the way north’) stands 700m above the surrounding plains.
-It lies approximatively 100 km from the Atlantic Coast and is surrounded by a dry endless plain.
-It consists of two major hills; the big dome of Gross Spitzkoppe and the multi-domed Pondok Mountains.
-The Gross Spitzkoppe (or ‘Big Spitzkoppe’), also known as the “Matterhorn of Namibia” rises to an altitude of about 1728 m.
-The Pondoks are named after the dome-shaped huts made from branches bent over and smeared with cow dung.
-A wide gap separates the Spitzkoppe from this series of granite mounds.
-A third mountainous area, Klein Spitzkoppe (or ‘Little Spitzkoppe’), lies 15 km away to the west, standing 1584 m above sea level.
-Gross and Klein Spitzkoppe are ‘inselbergs’ which are defined as prominent steep-sided hills of solid rocks, rising from abruptly from a plain of low relief.
+Spitzkoppe (locally known as ≠Gaingu, meaning "the last great mountains on the way north") rises 700 m above the surrounding plains.
+It lies about 100 km from the Atlantic coast and is surrounded by an arid, endless plain.
+It consists of two large hills: the large dome of the Gross Spitzkoppe and the multi-domed Pondok Mountains.
+The Gross Spitzkoppe (or "Big Spitzkoppe"), also known as the "Matterhorn of Namibia", rises to an altitude of about 1728 m.
+The Pondok Mountains are named after the local dome-shaped huts made of bent branches and smeared with cow dung.
+A wide gap separates the Gross Spitzkoppe from this series of granite hills.
+A third mountain range, the Klein Spitzkoppe (or "Little Spitzkoppe"), lies 15 km to the west and rises to 1584 m above sea level.
+Gross and Kleine Spitzkoppe are inselbergs, defined as prominent steep hills of solid rock that rise abruptly from a plain of low relief.

-Archaeological remains (including at least thirty-seven rock art sites) indicate a pattern of hunter-gatherer settlement and subsistence that existed at the Spitzkoppe at least until the introduction of livestock in the last millennium.
-Rock paintings can be found at the foot of the hills among large boulders on several sheltered rock faces and under overhanging walls similar to those found at the ‘Bushman Paradise’ (the most known and visited rock art site in the area).
-Although the exact age of the rock paintings is not known, they are thought to coincide with a Late Ceramic Later Stone Age when nomadic pastoralism became the dominant economic activity.
-The remains of a short-lived German colonial outpost from the end of the last century can also be seen at the base of the Pondok.
+Archaeological remains (including at least 37 rock art sites) indicate a pattern of settlement and subsistence sites attributed to hunter-gatherers who lived in the area at least until the introduction of domesticated animals in the last millennium.
+Rock art is found at the foot of the hills, between large boulders on several sheltered rock faces and under overhanging walls similar to those at Bushman's Paradise (the best known and visited rock art site in the area).
+Although the exact age of the rock art is unknown, it is thought to date from the Ceramic Later Stone Age, when nomadic pastoralism became the dominant economic activity.
+The remains of a short-lived German colonial outpost from the end of the last century can also be seen at the foot of the Pondok Mountains.

-Though the area attracts a great number of tourists (it has been known for its scenery and its climbing spots for decades), unemployment is widespread in Spitzkoppe village (about 1200 people).
-The limited income generating options leave hundreds of people struggling for food everyday.
-Income is generated through small stock farming, the informal sector and tourism.
+Although the area attracts a large number of tourists (it has been known for its scenery and climbing spots for decades), unemployment is widespread in the village of Spitzkoppe (about 1200 people).
+With limited income-generating opportunities, hundreds of people struggle to find food on a daily basis.
+Income is generated by small-scale livestock farming, the informal sector and tourism.
 Spitzkoppe has a limited amount of land suitable for agriculture due to lack of water.
-As a result, the existing land suited for grazing of stock has been overgrazed.
-The site has a huge biodiversity with unique species of plants, birds and wildlife that is only found in these unique geological areas.
-At the same time it is also a very sensitive environment from under pressure from the number of visitors to the area and natural resource use.
+As a result, the existing land suitable for livestock grazing has been overgrazed.
+The area is rich in biodiversity with unique plant, bird and animal species found only in these unique geological areas.
+At the same time, it is a very fragile environment under pressure from the number of visitors to the area and the use of natural resources.

-The selected sites in the Kimberley area are all scheduled as National or Provincial Heritage and opened to the public.
+The sites selected in the Kimberley region are all National or Provincial Heritage Sites and are open to the public.

-A focus is made on Wildebeest Kuil, which tourism development (since 2000) associates local communities.
-Here ‘local’ communities are people displaced at the end of Apartheid and partly linked to San cultural groups from northern Namibia.
-They participate in the rephrasing of why and for whom rock art sites are a heritage, in a socio-economic context marked by very high unemployment rates and mining history.
+The focus is on Wildebeest Kuil, where tourism development (since 2000) has involved local communities.
+The "local" communities here are people who were displaced at the end of apartheid and are related to San cultural groups from northern Namibia and southern Angola.
+They are involved in reformulating why and for whom rock art sites are heritage in a socio-economic context characterised by very high unemployment rates and a history of mining.

 Driekopseiland